aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 ## The Release Rate

 Since the vapour pressure within the vessel is below the storage pressure, at ambient temperature, the butane within the storage sphere is a liquid.
-In general one would have to account for flashing and two-phase flow during the release, however for very short discharge distances (<10cm) there is typically not enough time for the liquid to flash during discharge[<sup>4</sup>](#fn-4), over the thickness of a hole this especially true.
-The butane discharged from the tank will be a stream of liquid initially and the simple Bernoulli equation for a liquid jet can be used[<sup>5</sup>](#fn-5).
+In general one would have to account for flashing and two-phase flow during the release, however for very short discharge distances (<10cm) there is typically not enough time for the liquid to flash during discharge[<sup id="fnref-4">4</sup>](#fn-4), over the thickness of a hole this especially true.
+The butane discharged from the tank will be a stream of liquid initially and the simple Bernoulli equation for a liquid jet can be used[<sup id="fnref-5">5</sup>](#fn-5).

 $$ Q_l = c_d \rho_l A_h \sqrt{ 2 \left( p - p_a \over \rho_l \right) + 2gh_l } = c_d \rho_l { {\pi \over 4} d_h^2} \sqrt{ 2 \left( p - p_a \over \rho_l \right) + 2gh_l } $$

-Where $Q_l$ is the mass flow of liquid discharged through the hole (in kg/s), $c_d$ is the discharge coefficient which can be assumed to be 0.61[<sup>6</sup>](#fn-6), $g$ is the acceleration due to gravity $9.81 m/s^2$ and the rest are as defined earlier.
+Where $Q_l$ is the mass flow of liquid discharged through the hole (in kg/s), $c_d$ is the discharge coefficient which can be assumed to be 0.61[<sup id="fnref-6">6</sup>](#fn-6), $g$ is the acceleration due to gravity $9.81 m/s^2$ and the rest are as defined earlier.
 I am assuming, here, that the hole is circular for simplicity.

 **Key Assumptions**
 + Liquid release
 + Sharp edged hole with discharge coefficient of 0.61

 {% capture footnotes-4-6 %}
-<a name="fn-4"><strong>4</strong></a>: See [AIChE/CCPS (1999)](#ccps-1999) page 37 for more of a disussion on two-phase discharge rates.
+<a name="fn-4"><strong>4</strong></a>: See [AIChE/CCPS (1999)](#ccps-1999) page 37 for more of a disussion on two-phase discharge rates.[↩](#fnref-4)

 <a name="fn-5"><strong>5</strong></a>: This is also known as Toricelli's equation and can be derived from a mechanical energy balance and is found in a lot of references (e.g. *Perry's*), the form of it I'm using here comes from [AIChE/CCPS (1996)](#ccps-1996) page 29 equation 4-10.
 This is really a function of time as the liquid height $h_l$ will decrease as it leaks out.
 Using the discharge rate at the start of the leak throughout the analysis is a conservative assumption, again for the purposes of a simplified screening case.
-For more detailed modeling one could make this explicitly a function of time and integrate over the release.
+For more detailed modeling one could make this explicitly a function of time and integrate over the release.[↩](#fnref-5)

 <a name="fn-6"><strong>6</strong></a>: From [AIChE/CCPS (1999)](#ccps-1999) page 27, for sharp edged orifices and Reynolds numbers greater than 30,000 the discharge coefficient approaches 0.61, and the exit velocity is independent of the hole size.
-For a simple screening calculation one could also use a coefficient of 1.0, though that may be excessively conservative (large over-estimates end up wasting time modeling later)
+For a simple screening calculation one could also use a coefficient of 1.0, though that may be excessively conservative (large over-estimates end up wasting time modeling later)[↩](#fnref-6)
 {% endcapture %}

 <div class="notice">